-First off, please do your due diligence on anything you invest in in your business.
+First, please do your due diligence on anything you invest in your business.
 I’m sharing the following details to simply give some insight and possibilities of how you can run your online business without using systems like Ontraport or InfusionSoft.

 Secondly, when I mention ConvertKit below, I’m including my affiliate link.
-Any commissions I receive from affiliates goes toward humanitarian projects and non-profits I support.
 You do not have to use the link below and can simply google the software that I mention below.

 I’ve looked at many options including Click Funnels, Active Campaign, Mail Chimp, Aweber, in addition to several learning platforms to host my membership levels for my digital products.